inna77777/blog/README.md

 **GET /follow/user/following:** Retrieves the list of users whom the authenticated user is following, based on their user ID.

+**GET /followers/user/:userId :**  retrieves a list of followers for the specified user ID.

+**GET /following/user/:userId :** also  fetches a list of users that the specified user ID is following.

 ### MongoDB Schemas description:

 ##### User